vhsabino/dt-ssl-sbr26/README.md

-# A Behavioral Model for Digital Twins of Omnidirectional Soccer Robots: Diagnosing Identifiability from Competition Logs
+# A Behavioral Model for Reality-Gap Mitigation in Digital Twins of Omnidirectional Soccer Robots: Diagnosing Identifiability from Competition Logs

 Reproduction package.
 Every number in the paper is produced by the code here from the configurations in `config/`, and each claim below names the exact